1 min read

 And nobody cared.

-Google's VP of Product Bradley Horowitz later revealed their blind spot: People don't join social networks for better features—they join to connect with friends who are already there.
+Google's VP of Product later revealed their blind spot: People don't join social networks for better features.
+They join to connect with friends who are already there.

 This engineering mindset fails spectacularly when human needs drive decisions.